Bohemus307/SaltyDogUI/README.md

   <h3 align="center">SaltyDog UI</h3>

   <p align="center">
-    This is the user interface software for a salinity sensor system that tracks EC, PH, and DO levels in nutrient saltwater in a Heron Farms indoor grow enviroment.
-It Use Atlas Scientific sensors and communicates trhough wifi to an AWS thing instance where it transmits data via and API call to our application.
-This User interface uses React and GraphQL with an Express Server that utilizes a PG Database instance with Timescale DB organizing the time series data.
+    This is the user interface software for a salinity sensor system that tracks EC, PH, and DO levels in nutrient saltwater used in an Heron Farms indoor farm.
+It Uses Atlas Scientific sensors and communicates through wifi to an AWS IoT core where it transmits data to aurora DB through event actions.
+This User interface uses React and Apollo GraphQL utilizing Prisma with an Express Server that utilizes a PG Database instance with Timescale DB organizing the time series data.
+In deployment the DB is replaced with an AWS aurora DB instance with data coming from an AWS IoT Thing action.
     <br />
     <a href="https://github.com/bohemus307/SaltyDogUI"><strong>Explore the docs »</strong></a>
     <br />